ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/integer-vs-floats/introduction-integer-float-types.md

 If you assign a real number value to a float data type, the result might not be the same real number you assigned.
 {{% /notice %}}

-If your calculations require complete precision, then you should be looking at arbitrary precision libraries such as [The GNU Multiple Precision Arithmetic Library](https://gmplib.org/).
+If your calculations require full precision, then you should be looking at arbitrary precision libraries such as [The GNU Multiple Precision Arithmetic Library](https://gmplib.org/).

 ### Other floating-point data types: FP16, BF16, and FP8